 Well, you’ve come to the right place!
-Having lived here for most of my life I would say that I’ve become an expert on which airlines are flying to Iceland, how to book cheap flights to Iceland (or in my case, out of Iceland but I do have to return again … you know, for you guys!), and when is the best time to book your flight.
-Iceland is located mid-way between America and Europe, taking approx 5 hours to reach from N-America and 3 hours from Europe.
+Having lived here for most of my life I would say that I’ve become an expert on which airlines are flying to, how to book cheap flights to (or in my case, out of but I do have to return again … you know, for you guys!), and when is the best time to book your flight. is located mid-way between America and Europe, taking approx 5 hours to reach from N-America and 3 hours from Europe.
 The countries geographical location makes it the perfect stopover destination, so you can even pop in for a visit on your way across the Atlantic!
 But which airline is the most suitable for you? – Let’s find out!

 - Punctuality: Icelandair is (almost) always on time.
-Sure there have been occasions where they’ve hit slight snags but on an average basis they manage to get their planes up in the air without much delay.
+Sure there have been occasions where they’ve hit slight snags but on an average basis, they manage to get their planes up in the air without much delay.

-- Awesome route map: This makes it much easier for you to find direct flights, or a connecting airport close to where ever you hail from.
+- Awesome route map: This makes it much easier for you to find direct flights or a connecting airport close to where ever you hail from.

 - Baggage allowance: The fact that you actually get to bring some luggage on-board without having to have to pay extra Krónas is a definite plus.

 Onboard the Icelandair planes you’ll find a relaxed atmosphere and an entertainment system that makes time go by fast.
-My advise to you is to book well in advance with Icelandair to make sure that you get the best price available.
+My advice to you is to book well in advance with Icelandair to make sure that you get the best price available.
 Hint: Someone once told me that if you sit in the first 14 rows in Economy Class you’ll get even more legroom!

 Number three on my list is Scandinavian Airlines flying from Norway.
-If Norway is a good jumping of point for your journey you should definitely look at their flights as they tend to offer cheaper flights than Icelandair but services in a similar class.
+If Norway is a good jumping off point for your journey you should definitely look at their flights as they tend to offer cheaper flights than Icelandair but services in a similar class.

 Well, no list of airlines would be complete without mentioning the lowest of low-cost and cheapest of the cheap-flights.
 It’s Easy Jet which flies in from the UK and Switzerland.
 Well, if your purpose is only to get you here then this might be your ticket.
 As with WOW air, it pays to monitor their website but their prices seem to keep very low.
 Just remember that you might be getting what you paid for and your luggage isn’t one of those things!